Skip to main content

 stk update infra --name infra-renamed

--r, --repo-url TEXTIt adds the Infrastructure's Git repository URL.
+-r, --repo-url TEXTAdds or updates the Infrastructure Git repository URL.

 stk update infra --repo-url https://github.com/my-org/my-new-infra-repository

--q, --non-interactiveActivate the non-interactive mode and do not request any missing parameters.
+-q, --non-interactiveEnables non-interactive mode and does not prompt for missing parameters.

 stk update infra --non-interactive